papercutter0324/F-PASS/README.md

 ### Can I run the script multiple times?

-While the script is designed to be somewhat idempotent (can be run multiple times without causing issues), it's not guaranteed for all operations.
+While in theory this should be fine, it's not recommened.
+With all the options available, it's not guaranteed that all option can safely be re-run.
 It's best to run it once on a fresh Fedora installation.
-If you need to make changes later, it's safer to generate a new script with only the additional changes you need.
+If you need to make changes later, generate a new script with only the additional changes you need.

 ### How can I contribute to this project?